TomHanksInAHadronCollider/Donut/README.md

 # Donut
 A colorful 3D rotating donut animation built in Python using Pygame.
-The donut is rendered entirely with ASCII characters using mathematical calculations for 3D projection, rotation, depth, and luminance.
+The donut is rendered entirely with ASCII characters using mathematical calculations for 3D projection, rotation, depth, and luminance. you will need pygame to make this work